enriquelara11/Cyclistic/README.md

 While the missing values may have an impact on our overall analysis, we feel we have enough data to compensate for any bias introduced by such missing values.

 ## Cleaning our Data
+Cleaning our data is an important step in the Data Analysis process since it eliminates flaws that could render our data useless.

 We begin by installing/loading the required libraries for our analysis.
 ```{r}
 ## Required Libraries